Skip to main content

 HI-257 Political Terrorism in Historical Perspective

-A comparative approach to the terrorist movements of the nineteenth and twentieth centuries, concentrating on the European groups.
+A comparative approach to the terrorist movements of the 19th and 20th centuries, concentrating on the European groups.

 3 credits